vacp2p/rfc/specs/waku/v2/waku-store.md

 ##### HistoryRPC

 A node MUST send all History messages (`HistoryQuery`, `HistoryResponse`) wrapped inside a `HistoryRPC`.
-This allows the node handler to determine how to handle a message as the Waku Filter protocol is not a request response based protocol but instead a push based system.

 The `request_id` MUST be a uniquely generated string.
+The `HistoryResponse` message SHOULD contain any messages found whose `topic` can be found in the `HistoryQuery` `topics` array.
+Any message whose `topic` does not match MUST NOT be included.

 ##### HistoryQuery